SanjeevaRDodlapati/QeMLflow/docs/reports/PHASE_3_PROGRESS_REPORT.md

 - **18 low-coverage files** prioritized for type annotation improvement
 - **73.6% type coverage** - Good baseline with clear improvement path

-The ChemML codebase now has robust infrastructure, comprehensive analysis tools, and a clear roadmap for continued improvement.
+The QeMLflow codebase now has robust infrastructure, comprehensive analysis tools, and a clear roadmap for continued improvement.
 All major technical debt has been identified and prioritized, with automated tools available for ongoing maintenance and enhancement.